 5. How do I choose a painting contractor for a multi-family project?

 Look for a contractor with specific experience in multi-family work, proper licensing (CSLB), insurance, and references from HOAs.
 Ask about their preparation process, material brands, and warranty.
 World Pro Painting, for example, offers a 6-year guarantee and serves 42 cities across the Bay Area.
+Check their track record with similar-sized projects.
+Also, inquire about their safety protocols and daily cleanup procedures.
 Compare with our guide on

 why California Bay Area painting should be done by experts.